-On February 21, 2017, the Company completed a public offering of (the "Offering") 10,000,000 common shares with a nominal value of CHF 0.40 each and 10,000,000 warrants, each warrant entitling its holder to purchase 0.70 of a common share.
-The net proceeds to the Company from the Offering were approximately CHF 9.2 million (\$9.1 million), after deducting underwriting discounts and other estimated offering expenses payable by the Company.
+On January 30, 2018, we completed a public offering of 12,499,999 common shares with a nominal value of CHF 0.40 each and concurrent offering of 7,499,999 warrants, each warrant entitling its holder to purchase one common share.
+The net proceeds to the Company from the offering were approximately \$4.9 million, after deducting placement agent fees and other estimated offering expenses payable by the Company.
+As of March 13, 2018, following the consummation of the Merger, the outstanding warrants issued in the January 2018 offering were exercisable for up to 749,999.9 common shares at an exercise price of \$5.00 per common share.